MrDznonyme/Sharos/README.md

-# Sharos
+# About
-sharos by @Slyco12 for sharing your connection/n
+sharos by @Slyco12 for sharing your connection.

-You can share your wireless or your lan connection
+You can share your wlan or your lan connection